Prerequisites

 3

-The easiest way to create an automation is to use the create command.
+The easiest way to create an agent is to use the create command.

 blocks create hello-world

-This will create a new automation in the .blocks directory with the following structure:
+This will create a new agent in the .blocks directory with the following structure:

 .blocks/